noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

       - take width of content
   - stacking order: as defined in HTML, all elements in the same zindex (0)
 - box model: 5 properties that define how an element takes up space, i.e the total area of an element, plus 4 positioning offsets that are language dependent
-  - width/inline-size: should be thought of as the length of the line axis (language dependent)
-    - i.e. the inline dimension: the line that the text flows along
+  - width/inline-size: length of the line axis (language dependent) that the text flows along
-  - height/block-size: should be though tof as the length of the perpendicular to line axis (language dependent)
+  - height/block-size: length of the line perpendicular to line axis (language dependent)
-    - i.e. the block dimension: i.e. perpendicular to the inline dimension
   - padding: within element, expands element itself
   - margin: around element, expands space element consumes
   - border: between padding & margin, expands space consumes